AdaCore/learn/content/courses/advanced-ada/parts/data_types/types.rst

 ^^^^^^^^^^^^^^^^^^^

-There are, however, some limitations: we cannot use unconstrained types such as arrays or even discriminants for arrays.
+There are, however, some limitations: we cannot use unconstrained types such as arrays or even discriminants for arrays in the same way as we did for scalars.
 For example, the following declarations won't work:

 .. code:: ada compile_button manual_chop project=Courses.Advanced_Ada.Data_Types.Types.Type_View.Private_Array
     :class: ada-expect-compile-error